 - Production of cocoa products including cocoa liquor, butter, cake and powder

-|2002||Cargill’s plant receives industry certification and quality award|
+|2002||Cargill’s plant received industry certification and quality award|

-|2000||Cargill’s cocoa processing plant in Abidjan starts production|
+|2000||Cargill’s cocoa processing plant in Abidjan started production|